 Nanuya Island Resort is nestled amongst tropical greenery.
-The surrounding beach has been raised and worked on manually, giving this Resort an sense of altered reality.
-If you are looking for great facilities and a good meal as opposed to natural surroundings, this Resort is for you.
+The surrounding beach has been raised and worked on manually, giving this resort a sense of altered reality.
+If you are looking for great facilities and a good meal as opposed to natural surroundings, this resort is for you.

 Nanuya Lailai Island, Yasawa, Fiji

 Rooms range from the Traditional Tree Top Bure to the Luxury Villa; There are four room categories in total.
 We stayed in a Deluxe Villa, which was the second cheapest option.

 We resided in Nanuya for just 2 nights, which was probably right for us as this resort wasn’t my perfect match, though that’s not to say it wouldn’t be for you.